Zürich Hauptbahnhof: Urban public transport

+Two additional tram/bus stops, Central and Löwenplatz, are within walking distance.
+Near the entrance of Platzspitz park, next to the Swiss National Museum, northeast of HB, there is a pier for the Limmat cruise boats.

 Train operations

 Due to its central location in Switzerland and in Europe, the station was quickly able to establish itself as an important railway junction.
 Most trains running through several European countries operated through Switzerland.
-In addition, a majority of Swiss mainline trains travelled to or from Zürich.
-For the clock-face timetable introduced to Switzerland in 1982, Zürich is the "pacemaker".
+In addition, a majority of Swiss mainline trains travelled to or from Zurich.
+For the clock-face timetable introduced to Switzerland in 1982, Zurich is the "pacemaker".
 Delays and other disruptions at Zürich Hauptbahnhof sometimes affect the whole of Switzerland.

-Long-distance trains meet in Zürich on the hour and half-hour, and thus connect with each other.
+Long-distance trains meet in Zurich on the hour and half-hour, and thus connect with each other.
 In cases of delays, connecting trains wait a maximum of 3 minutes beyond the scheduled departure time, except for some international trains and the late night trains.
 S-Bahn services do not wait for late connecting trains, but the long-distance trains - contrary to popular opinion - usually wait for delayed S-Bahn trains (also for a maximum of 3 minutes).

+Taxi stands

+Taxi stands are located on Bahnhofplatz, Postbrücke and along Museumstrasse along the northern side of the station building.
+An additional taxi stand is situated at Central.